 My project aims to develop a gene-editing cure for beta-thalassaemia, with two major goals: 1) to identify and edit key regulatory sequences in the alpha-globin locus to restore globin-chain balance and ameliorate the anaemia.
 2) to identify which fraction of the haematopoetic stem cell compartment should be edited to generate an efficient and acceptable therapy.
-We hope that if we are successful our project can be a model for developing cures for a wide range of genetic diseases.
+We hope that if successful our project can be taken as a model for developing cures for a wide range of genetic diseases.

 I am a Haematology registrar taking time out from training to undertake basic scientific research.
 I graduated from the University of Cambridge and trained as a paediatrician in North-East London prior to my current role.

 Editing an α-globin enhancer in primary human hematopoietic stem cells as a treatment for β-thalassemia.

 Mettananda S. et al, (2017), Nat Commun, 8